HackYourFuture/curriculum/study-manual.md

   at HTTPParser.parserOnHeadersComplete (_http_common.js:126:17)
 ```

 This should tell you where in the code it broke.
 We will go into more detail about this in the curriculum, but the rule here is to look for a filename / directory that you recognise.
-In this case the first line `at Server.<anonymous> (C:\Users\Rob\hyf\Node.js\week1\homework\exercises\3-web-server\server.js:26:9)` is a file on my computer that I recognize.
+In this case the first line `at Server.<anonymous> (C:\Users\Rob\hyf\Node.js\week1\homework\exercises\3-web-server\server.js:26:9)` is a file on my computer that I recognise.
 The numbers at the end `26:9` tells you at what line (26) and character in that line (9) your code broke.
 So now you know where to start looking for a problem!

 ## 2.3 Finding solutions online <a name="solution"></a>